 - Overlap with Major

-In order to maintain breadth of study required for accredited bachelor’s degrees, a maximum of three (3 or 4 credit) UCORE courses may be taken within the major.
+In order to maintain breadth of study required for accredited bachelor’s degrees, a maximum of three (3 or 4 credit) UCORE courses may be taken within the major (defined by catalog course prefix).
 For the purpose of this limitation, three 1-credit UCORE courses may be combined to count for a single 3-credit UCORE course.